Question of the Week

 For January 5, 2016

 In the first postmenarchal year, the most common cause of irregular menstrual bleeding is anovulatory cycles.

-In the first postmenarchal year, the most common cause of irregular menstrual bleeding in an otherwise healthy adolescent girl is anovulatory cycles, because the hypothalamic–pituitary–ovarian axis feedback loops are not yet mature.
-Most menstrual cycles range from 21 to 45 days, last 7 days or fewer, and require three to six sanitary pads or tampons per 24-hour interval.
+In the first postmenarchal year, the most common cause of irregular menstrual bleeding in an otherwise healthy girl is anovulatory cycles, because the hypothalamic–pituitary–ovarian axis feedback loops are not yet mature.
+Most menstrual cycles range from 21 to 45 days, last ≤7 days, and require three to six sanitary pads or tampons per 24-hour interval.

 - The development of markedly irregular periods after establishment of regular monthly periods

 - Heavy periods requiring frequent pad or tampon changes (soaking through more than one pad or tampon every 1 to 2 hours)

 ACOG Committee Opinion No. 651: Menstruation in girls and adolescents: using the menstrual cycle as a vital sign.
 Obstet Gynecol 2015 Dec; 126:e143. > View Abstract